ktomk/pipelines/doc/PIPELINES-CACHES.md

 Support for caches in the `pipelines` utility is sufficient for supporting them in the file-format (read: minimal), this leaves it open to maintaining them on your system (read: done by you).
-This is merely straight forward for simple things like dropping caches and leaves you with many more options for inspecting caches easily, populating caches (warming them up), even merging into caches and sharing across projects.
+Do not fear, it normally is merely straight forward for simple things like dropping caches and leaves you with many more options for inspecting caches, populating caches (warming them up), even merging into caches, sharing across projects and merging back into your very own file-system.
 Your system, your control.

-As caches are based on standard tar-files, common and more advanced tasks can be done by interacting with (the shell with) all the utilities you love and hate and know best.
+As caches are based on standard tar-files, common and more advanced tasks can be done by interacting with all the (shell) utilities you love and hate and at the end of the day know best.

+Following are a couple of usage examples for tasks `pipelines` might look lacking, it is not that you should not file any kind of feature request or missing option, it is just that `pipelines` will never be able to provide all these capabilities on its own, so if you find them helpful or inspiring or both, this is what they are for:

 ### List and Inspect Caches